Description

 Applying this definition to our asset in some examples:

-• The maximum days below previous high over 5 years of Invesco QQQ Trust is 493 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum time in days below previous high water mark of 493 days in the last 5 years of Invesco QQQ Trust, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

-• Looking at maximum days below previous high in of 493 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (488 days).
+• Looking at maximum time in days below previous high water mark in of 493 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (488 days).

 AveDuration: